Legally Blonde (franchise): Films

-Feature films

 Legally Blonde (2001)

 Former Sorority President Elle Woods is happy and in love with her boyfriend.
 She wants nothing more than to be married, and become Mrs. Warner Huntington III.
 Huntington, however will not propose stating that she is "too blonde".
 Determined to win him over, and prove to herself that there's more to her than her looks, Elle rallies all of her resources and applies for the law program at Harvard University.

 Legally Blonde 2: Red, White & Blonde (2003)

 Elle travels to Washington, D.C., determined to present her stance for animal rights.
 Ignored by every one she encounters, she learns that the Capitol can be more difficult to navigate than The Ivy League university law school from which she attained her J.D. degree.
-After befriending, and gaining the sympathy of a Republican politician named Victoria Rudd, Elle attains the chance of getting to present her arguments.
+After befriending, and gaining the sympathy of a Massachusetts congresswoman named Victoria Rudd, Elle attains the chance of getting to present her arguments.
 To make a difference, she must convince the Legislature to take her seriously.

-Legally Blonde 3 (TBA)
+Legally Blondes (2009)

+With Elle Woods away as a successful lobbyist in Washington D.C., her two younger British cousins Annabelle "Annie" Woods and Isabelle "Izzy" Woods (played by Camilla and Rebecca Rosso) move to California to live in her home.
+The pair learn that they will be attending the Pacific Preparatory School and they upset the dominant social set of their fashion tastes and personalities.

+This third film is a spin-off, and was originally intended as the pilot film of a cancelled television series.
+Legally Blondes was released as a direct-to-video on April 28, 2009, and later aired on ABC Family on August 2, 2009.

+Future

+Untitled fourth film

-In June 2018, Reese Witherspoon entered negotiations with Metro-Goldwyn-Mayer to produce and star in a third installment in the Legally Blonde film series.
+In June 2018, Reese Witherspoon entered negotiations with Metro-Goldwyn-Mayer to produce and star in a fourth installment in the Legally Blonde franchise, which will be a direct sequel to the first two films.
 Karen McCullah Lutz and Kirsten Smith were hired as co-screenwriters.
 MGM later confirmed in a Twitter post that Legally Blonde 3 was set to be released on May 8, 2020, though it did not meet this date.
 In May 2020, it was announced that Mindy Kaling and Dan Goor would write an entirely new script for the film.